-Under WIOA, all registered apprenticeships that seek to be included on the state's eligible training provider list (ETPL) are automatically eligible to be included on the state's list and must be provided an opportunity to consent to their inclusion.
-Once on the state's ETPL, registered apprenticeships will remain on the list until they are deregistered or until the registered apprenticeship notifies the state that it no longer wants to be included on the ETPL.
-Non-registered apprenticeships must meet the requirements of other eligible providers of training services in order to be included on the state's ETPL in Pennsylvania.
+In PA, registered apprenticeship sponsors who request to be eligible training providers are automatically eligible to be included on the Eligible Apprenticeship List housed within the Eligible Training Provider List (ETPL).
+Once on the state's ETPL, registered apprenticeships will remain on the list until the program is deregistered or the program sponsor submits notification not to be included on the ETPL.
+Non-registered apprenticeships must meet the requirements of other eligible providers of training services to be included on the state's ETPL in Pennsylvania.